Implementing contact angle boundary conditions for second-order Phase-Field models of wall-bounded multiphase flows: Results

-Next, we investigate sliding motion of the compound drops on a translating wall.
-The setup is slightly changed as follows: $\mu_2=0.67\mathrm{Pa \cdot s}$, $\mu_3=0.33\times10^{-3}\mathrm{Pa \cdot s}$, and $\sigma_{1,2}=\sigma_{1,3}=\sigma_{2,3}=888\mathrm{N/m}$.
-The velocity scale for non-dimensionalizing the governing equations is $66.6 \mathrm{m/s}$, which is the velocity of the bottom wall.
-As a result, the Reynolds number and Weber number become $Re=66.6$ and $We=5$.
-The dimensionless height of the domain becomes $1.5$, while the grid size remains the same.
-The bottom wall is moving backward with a unit dimensionless velocity.
+Next, we investigate sliding motion of the compound drop when the bottom wall is moving backward with a speed $U$, and the setup is slightly changed as follows.
+Using the speed of the bottom wall, the corresponding Reynolds number, capillary number, and Weber number considered are $Re=\rho_1 U R_0/\mu_1=66.6$, $Ca=\mu_1 U/\sigma_{1,2}=0.075$, and $We=\rho_1 U^2 R_0/\sigma_{1,2}=5$, respectively.
+The dynamic viscosity ratios are changed to be $\mu_2/\mu_1=0.67$ and $\mu_3/\mu_1=0.33$.
+The domain height becomes $1.5R_0$, while the grid size remains the same.
 Results are shown in Fig.\ref{Fig CDrops W}, and the behaviors of the drops are significantly different from those on a stationary wall.
 We observe that the Phase 1 (yellow) drop climbs onto the Phase 2 (blue) drop, and thoroughly leave the bottom wall, sitting on the Phase 2 drop.
 Then, it crosses the Phase 2 drop and returns on the bottom wall.
 At the end, the Phase 1 drop is still in contact with the Phase 2 drop but moves in front of it.